 The third Madame Tussauds to be opened in the United States and like all the others a great place to go on guided tour.
 Get up close to your idols and be mesmerised by the detail and how real the models look.
 The range of people to see are all the American Presidents and First Ladies, pop icons, sporting heroes, cultural icons and movie stars.
 An afternoon leisurely ambling through Madame Tussauds is a good time spent.

-Travel Tips for Maryland
+Travel Tips for Washington DC

 Best Time To Visit